 There is also a picture of the King and his family (noticeably without his wife) with the Pope from early 2019.
 We didn’t choose to spend time here, but if you have more than one day, I would recommend checking out the restaurants and the public beach here.

-Not far from the Corniche is the Moroccan mall, the largest in Africa.
-We chose to skip stopping here but you may find it interesting.
-Also, we drove through an area that our guide called the “Beverly Hills” of Casablanca where the wealthy live.
+The Moroccan mall is not far from the Corniche, the largest in Africa.
+We chose to skip stopping here, but you may find it interesting.
+Also, we drove through an area that our guide called the “Beverly Hills” of Casablanca, where the wealthy live.
 He said homes go for $1 million USD and more.

 In this area, we saw Franklin Roosevelt Boulevard and a large building that is now a private villa but was once the Anfa Hotel.
 This is the place where the 1943 conference was where Roosevelt, Churchill, General Gaul from France, and Mohammed V of Morocco met after World War II.